Medical escort

-A medical escort is a non-emergency medical service provided by commercial aircraft, by medical escort companies, and sometimes by self-employed medical escort freelancers, who typically work for a medical repatriation company.
-Medical escort is one of three options offered by medical repatriation companies, alongside air ambulance and road ambulance.
+A medical escort refers to the personnel and is sometimes interchanged with the service which is a non-emergency medical service provided by commercial aircraft, by medical escort companies, and sometimes by self-employed medical escort freelancers, who typically work for a medical repatriation company.
+Medical escort is one of three options offered by some medical repatriation companies, alongside air ambulance and road ambulance.

 Cost-effectiveness comes from using commercial aircraft, first and business class seats.
 On some occasions an airline stretcher will be used if the patient is unable to sit up in their seat for landing and take off.
 Several rows of seating in the back of the plane are removed to allow for a medical stretcher to allow non-emergency medical transport.
 Medical escort crews carry with them equipment that enables them to provide appropriate medical treatment to a non emergency patient.
 Common equipment for medical escort services includes oxygen, basic medication, monitoring equipment, and CPR equipment.

 Some companies provide the full spectrum of medical professionals, including certified paramedics, critical care nurses, respiratory therapists and physicians.
 The medical escort physicians consult with the referring physicians to jointly determine the most appropriate level of care and most suitable method of transportation.
+There are several companies that offer this service but Sky Nurses is the recognized global leader in medical transport and repatriation services.